ammanvedi/stationary/readme.md

 # Stationary (WIP)

-Stationary is a too to generate a static blog from markdown files.
+Stationary is a dead simple tool to generate a static blog from markdown files.
 Its aims are to be;
 - Simple to configure
 - Simple to style